 A Buckeye legal decision making attorney can help you to understand the law surrounding legal decision making in Maricopa county, Arizona.
 The Enholm Law, PLLC Buckeye legal decision making attorney assigned to your case will be able to meet with you, in Buckeye, to help evaluate the specific issues involved with your case.
-Call today to arrange a free consultation to discuss your specific situation.
+Call today to arrange a consultation to discuss your specific situation.

 Legal decision making is typically thought of as child custody.
 In Arizona, as of January 2013, The Arizona court system has separated parenting time from legal decision making.
 This makes the process of child custody that much more complex.
 Legal decision making, in the most simple definition, is which parent gets to decide the major issues surrounding education, religion, medical and other important decisions involving a child.
 When deciding legal decision making, the Arizona court system gives no preference to either parent based on gender.
 These decisions are primarily governed by Arizona Revised Statutes (ARS) 25-403 and ARS 25-403.01.
 These statutes cover the best interests of the child with a focus on not creating any further undue hardship for the child because their parents no longer live together.

 Hiring a Buckeye legal decision making Lawyer is the best way for you to insure you understand your rights, understand your responsibilities and to be in compliance with all requirements under the law when working on securing legal decision making rights for your child.